Day 1 — Arrival in Reykjavik

 2018 MANDATORY TRANSFER PACKAGE INCLUDES:

-- Pre expedition hotel night in Reykjavik and breakfast
+- One night’s hotel accommodation in Reykjavik with breakfast

 - Transfers to and from the ship

 - Charter flight from Kangerlussuaq to Reykjavik

 ￼￼IMPORTANT REMINDER: Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.